Remuneration Policy 2025

 Deviations from the Remuneration Policy

-- Upon a change of Managing Director (if applicable)
+• Upon a change of CEO (if applicable)

-- Upon the appointment of an interim Managing Director
+• Upon the appointment of an interim CEO

-- If another significant and justified reason for adjusting the remuneration of the incumbent Managing Director applies
+• If another significant and justified reason for adjusting the remuneration of the incumbent CEO applies

 If any deviation from the Policy is applied, the company will disclose said deviation in the Remuneration Report for the year in question.
 If the company considers the deviation from the Policy to have continued to the point that it can no longer be deemed temporary, the company will prepare a new Remuneration Policy to be presented at the next General Meeting.

 The deviation may apply to all reward components.
-The General Meeting decides on deviations in respect of remuneration of the Board of Directors, and the Board of Directors of Elisa decides on deviations in respect of the Managing Director.
+The General Meeting decides on deviations in respect of remuneration of the Board of Directors, and the Board of Directors of Elisa decides on deviations in respect of the CEO.

 Amendments to the Remuneration Policy